Chevie Kehoe: Sentencing

 On February 20, 1998, Kehoe pleaded guilty in Ohio state court to felonious assault, attempted murder, and carrying a concealed weapon related to a February 15, 1997, shootout in Wilmington, Ohio, with an Ohio State Highway Patrol Trooper and a Clinton County sheriff's deputy during a traffic stop resulting from expired tags on his 1977 Chevrolet Suburban.

 In 1999, Kehoe was convicted in federal court for the January 1996 murders of gun dealer William Mueller, his wife Nancy Mueller, and her 8-year-old daughter, Sarah Powell.
-He received three sentences of life in prison without the possibility of parole.
+He received three life terms without parole after the jury voted against a death sentence.
 Kehoe's mother Gloria and his younger brother Cheyne served as prosecution witnesses and testified against him at the trial.
 However, they both kept the secret until he got caught.
-Cheyne Kehoe received a 24-year prison sentence for attempted murder and weapons possession due to his role in the Ohio shootout.
+Cheyne Kehoe received a 24-year prison sentence for attempted murder and weapons possession due to his role in the Ohio shootout, while Kirby Kehoe received 44 months after pleading guilty to federal racketeering charges.

+Cheyne Kehoe's sentence was later reduced to 11 years, resulting in him being released from prison in 2008.
+On October 14, 2013, he and his father were arrested by federal officials in Arizona, after an ATF raid on an "off-grid compound."
+The government discovered a commercial-grade marijuana growing operation, as well as an arsenal of weapons, a set of body armor, three bulletproof vests, and explosive powder.
+They seized 17 firearms, 16,891 rounds of ammunition and about 15 pounds of marijuana.
+In 2014, Cheyne and Kirby pleaded guilty to being felons in possession of firearms and ammunition.
+Cheyne was sentenced to 41 months in prison, while Kirby was sentenced to 10 years in prison.
+Cheyne was released from prison on September 16, 2016, while Kirby was released from prison on January 18, 2022.

 Kehoe was imprisoned at United States Penitentiary, Florence ADX in Fremont County, Colorado, under Federal Bureau of Prisons register number: #21300-009.
-In November 2019 he was transferred to United States Penitentiary, Florence High On December 18, 2020, Kehoe was transferred to United States Penitentiary, McCreary in Kentucky.
+In November 2019, he was transferred to United States Penitentiary, Florence High.
+On December 18, 2020, Kehoe was transferred to United States Penitentiary, McCreary in Kentucky.
 He was then held at United States Penitentiary, Big Sandy in Inez.
 As of 2022, he is held at United States Penitentiary, Terre Haute.